workshopdemos/zowe-python/Instructions.md

 We've now made the application more rubust.

 Note, argparse creates a help system.
-You can run:
+You can run the following command to see it:

 `python workshop.py -h`

 And it will provide a full description of the application and options, all from the ArgParse library.

 ### Let's make it easier to execute.
 Python is a scripting language.
-If you've ever used BATCH on DOS/Windows, you know you can execute it directly.
+If you've ever used BATCH on DOS/Windows, you know you can execute BATCH commands directly.
+The environment we are using is a Linux environment.
 On Linux/USS, you can do the same with other scripting languages, but it takes two steps to do it.
-The environment we are using now is a Linux environment.

 **First Part**